Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Introduction

 The CTMRG was originally proposed as a numerical method for 2D classical spin models on the square lattice~\cite{Nishino1, Nishino2}.
 The idea unifies Baxter's formalism of the corner transfer matrix~\cite{Baxter} and the density matrix renormalization group method~\cite{DMRG1, DMRG2}.
+Since then, CTMRG has undergone several improvements and has treated spin models on triangular~\cite{Triangular}, honeycomb~\cite{HoneycombNickees, HoneycombLukin, Lukin}, and other lattices, including a variety of hyperbolic lattice surfaces~\cite{Serina, Mosko, Iharagi, Ueda}.

+Hyperbolic lattices with regular 2D tiling exhibit two phase transition temperatures.
+The low-temperature phase transition separates the ferromagnetic phase from the intermediate phase and its existence was confirmed for a hyperbolic plane with free boundary conditions~\cite{Pryadko}, whereas the high-temperature phase transition closes the intermediate phase, approaching the paramagnetic disordered phase that occurs in the bulk of the system, where the lattice boundaries are suppressed.
+These two phase-transition temperatures can be targeted analytically by low-temperature and high-temperature expansion series~\cite{Breuckmann}, including numerical CTMRG analysis of the bulk free energy~\cite{Verstraete, Okunishi}.

-Since then, CTMRG has undergone several improvements and has treated spin models on 2D square, triangular, honeycomb, and other lattices, including a variety of hyperbolic lattice surfaces.
-For all hyperbolic geometries with 2D regular tesselation~\cite{Serina, Mosko}, we confirmed the mean-field universality class of the classical multi-state spin models.
-This agrees with the claim that classical systems with Hausdorff dimension $d_h \geq 4$~\cite{Baxter, WuHaus} belong to the mean-field universality class, since the hyperbolic surfaces have Hausdorff dimension $d_h \to \infty$, and it also conforms with Monte Carlo~\cite{Breuckmann} and high and low-temperature series expansions~\cite{2DHypSeries}.
+For all hyperbolic geometries with 2D regular tesselation~\cite{Serina, Mosko}, we confirmed the mean-field universality class of the classical multi-state spin models using CTMRG to focus on the analysis of the high-temperature phase-transition.
+The hyperbolic lattices have infinite Hausdorff dimension~\cite{Baxter} ($d_{\rm H} \to \infty$), thus exceeding any critical dimension above which all classical spin systems with short-range interactions are believed to belong to the mean-field universality class~\cite{Baxter, WuHaus}.
+The mean-field universality of 2D hyperbolic lattices has also been confirmed by Monte Carlo~\cite{Breuckmann} and high-temperature series expansions~\cite{Breuckmann, 2DHypSeries}.